 Where could I place sports bets if it was legal in MA?

 Each individual proprietor will have to consider the profitability of including sports betting at its facility.
-MGM declined to comment on the ongoing legislation to legalize sports betting and Robert DeSalvio, president of Wynn Boston Harbor, told the Boston Globe that Wynn Resorts is “watching the court case with great interest.”
+MGM declined to comment on the ongoing legislation to legalize sports betting and Robert DeSalvio, president of Wynn Boston Harbor, told the Boston Globe that Wynn Resorts was “watching the court case with great interest.”